Archiving your e-mail

 From MozillaZine Knowledge Base

 Beginning with version 3.x, Thunderbird has built-in support for archiving e-mail.
 The "archived" messages are moved to a dedicated folder (or hierarchy of folders) within the Thunderbird profile.
+These are ordinary mail folders (using either mbox or maildir files, depending upon how the account is configured), not compressed files.
 It does not happen automatically, you have to either press the Archive button or use the 'A' keyboard shortcut.

 Each account has a "Archive Options" button in Tools -> Account Settings -> Copies & Folders (except Gmail as they don't support child folders ) that provides several ways to organize the archive folders: